DevOps vs SRE: Key Differences Explained

 Automation

-One key principle followed by SRE is establishing a workflow to reduce manual and repetitive work related to operational tasks.
+One key principle followed by Site Reliability Engineering is establishing a workflow to reduce manual and repetitive work related to operational tasks.
+SRE ensures that every team member has access to updated automation tools and technologies.

 Monitoring and alerting

-A core principle of SRE is using real-time monitored metrics and alerts to detect and respond to issues promptly.
+A core principle of SRE is using real-time monitored metrics and alerts to detect and respond to issues promptly before they impact the development teams and end users.
 With these systems in place, SRE teams can diagnose and resolve potential issues before they impact the system.

 Forecast and planning

 Due to user traffic and workload, systems can experience increased demand and heavy resource usage.
-SRE implements measures to ensure that such demand is properly handled by forecasting resources and managing related infrastructure.
+Site Reliability Engineering implements measures to ensure that such demand is properly handled by forecasting resources and managing related infrastructure.

 Incident management